mrocklin/blog/_posts/work/2021-01-14-personal-covid-risk.md

     Without checking numbers, I'm going to guess that this makes one about 2x more likely to get COVID on a day-by-day basis

--   My parents are old (sorry folks) and, like most people their age, have various health issues.
+-   My parents are older (sorry folks) and, like most people their age, have various health issues.
     They're likely to be early in line for a vaccine, but not first.